 Streets are named and buildings are allocated numbers when they are first built and then from time to time, to overcome practical difficulties or to accommodate new development, changes have to be made.

-This exercise is necessary if properties are to be clearly and readily identified for purposes of delivery of mail, goods, services and more importantly, so that the emergency services can locate premises without delay.
+This exercise is necessary if properties are to be clearly and readily identified for purposes of delivery of mail, goods, services and more importantly so that the emergency services can locate premises without delay.

-The address held at Wychavon is maintained to the BS7666 standard of addressing as laid down by Central Government and reflects the geographical location of the property.
+The address database held at Wychavon is maintained to the BS7666 standard of addressing as laid down by Central Government and reflects the geographical location of the property.
 We are required to hold our Local Land and Property Gazetteer (LLPG) in this format and submit to the National Land and Property Gazetteer(NLPG) regularly.
 This gazetteer is a central database of addresses that will enable the electronic delivery of property based information.
 Each property is allocated a Unique Property Reference Number (UPRN) and this will enable all information relating to a property to be gathered together.

-At Wychavon the following procedures are in place to name and number of new development following a request from the developer:
+Please also note that at Wychavon the following procedures are in place to name and number of new development following a request from the developer:

 - Please note that there will be a penalty charge of £1000 if, after the street naming and numbering process has taken place, there is a change to the layout.